A vowed religious community in the monastic tradition of the Episcopal Church

 I was raised in the Roman Catholic tradition and graduated from a Catholic high school.
 At the time I had a lot of questions about the faith, and I had my doubts about some Church teachings.
 I particularly struggled with the notion of papal infallibility.
 For about eight years after high school I put the question of religion behind me and pursued my own interests, which involved moving to Japan and studying the Japanese language and culture.
 I eventually became aware of the hollowness of my secular worldview, and spent a few years practicing Zen Buddhism.
 It was in Zen where I first learned of religion as a "practice" and not only a set of doctrines to be taken in "blind faith."
 With this understanding of religion as a "path," I found that there were many writers and theologians who expressed my home faith of Christianity in these terms as well.
 Indeed, our Lord doesn't say "Think all the right concepts about God," but rather, "Pick up your cross, and follow me."
 Ultimately, it was not only the theologians, but also our Lady's Holy Rosary that led me back to the Church.
 I was given a cheap plastic rosary by a group progressive break away catholics at a PRIDE event I was attending one summer; and I prayed to the Mother of Jesus for the first time in many years.
 This course of events, and my sense of God's call, ultimately led me to the Episcopal Church, for it is the one place that maintains the historic Episcopate, the seven sacraments, devotion to the Mother of God, and is also open and affirming of women's leadership and of our friends in the LGBT community.
 People often say that the Episcopal Church is "the best kept secret," and if that is so, then perhaps the CMJ is the secret within the secret.
 I look forward walking this "path" together with my religious brothers and sisters here in the CMJ.

 Ministries: Brother Don is the former Senior Warden at St. John’s Episcopal Church in Cuyahoga Falls Ohio.
-His other ministries at St. John’s include: Hospitality Committee, Chair of the Stewardship Committee, Lector, Acolyte, Chair of the Columbarium Committee, Member of the Worship Committee, and Blanket Ministry for the Homeless.
-Other ministries include: Summa Hospital Clinical Pastoral Care Volunteer, and Volunteer at Bath Creek Estates Extended Care Facility providing weekly Rosary for the staff and population.
+His other ministries at St. John’s included: Hospitality Committee, Chair of the Stewardship Committee, lector, acolyte, Chair of the Columbarium Committee, member of the Worship Committee, and Blanket Ministry for the Homeless.
+Other ministries include: Summa Hospital Clinical Pastoral Care volunteer, and volunteer at Bath Creek Estates Extended Care facility providing weekly rosary for the staff and population.

 My faith experience includes being baptized and raised in the Roman Catholic Church.
 In the year 2000, I became of member of the Anglican Community of the Episcopal Church.
 Even though being very active in the church, something was missing in my heart.
 After much praying, Jesus, Our Blessed Lady and Father (Brother) Brian Bechtel directed me to The Community of the Mother of Jesus, where my heart has felt love, peace and compassion.
 Our mission is to provide service to the less fortunate who in some cases are forgotten.